signalfx/splunk-otel-android/README.md

 The Splunk Android RUM Instrumentation is licensed under the terms of the Apache Software License version 2.0.
 See [the license file](./LICENSE) for more details.

->ℹ️&nbsp;&nbsp;SignalFx was acquired by Splunk in October 2019.
-See [Splunk SignalFx](https://www.splunk.com/en_us/investor-relations/acquisitions/signalfx.html) for more information.